kshetline/aw-clock/README.md

 1. I'm not sure about the current copyright disposition of these fonts, but for improved appearance I'd recommend finding and installing the fonts "Arial Unicode MS" and "Verdana".
 These appear to be freely available for download without licensing restrictions.
+1. Reboot, and if all has gone well, the astronomy/weather clock be up and running.
+Click on the gear icon in the lower right corner of the app to set your preferences, such as the location to use for weather forecasts and astronomical observations.